 What Are the Benefits of SSO?

-SSO provides businesses many benefits, including:
+SSO provides businesses with many benefits, including:

 - Increased protection from attacks.
 Any attack on your network will only review the logins to SSO accounts – which would prove useless without access to the secondary authentication method.